Tuesday, November 11, 2025

 He was an early backer of W’s, a principal money guy, so they say or said and that's true too.
 Today all you'd need to do is look at the police surveillance tape to know about political hookups in downtown Austin, Texas, with the Colorado River as a backdrop.
 There are more cameras covering the Capitol District now than in all of Hollywood.
 That is another change this black man is not entirely comfortable with, the New Austin, but it's progress, no?
 Point is that you knew shit, even important shit, without having to work at it, back in the day.
 The lazy man’s way to be informed: You just had to be in ATX.
 At the time you were still seeing people downtown or you knew people who were seeing people downtown.

-My boss came into the office one day during those years, the Bush years as governor, and said, like, he just saw former Governor White at a wine store on West 6th Street, a few blocks away from our office.
+My boss came into the office one day during those years, the Bush years, and said, like, he just saw former Governor White at a wine store on West 6th Street, a few blocks away.
 Which blew my boss’s mind.

 To set the scene.

-You feel me?
 Personally, it was never my plan to shoplift at Whole Foods, even back in the day.
-Even in the Old Austin where racist privilege was so blatant and was so very hurtful to the Black Man.
+Let me be clear.
+Even in the Old Austin where racist privilege was so blatant and was so very hurtful to the Black Man's soul.
 Not that the thought didn't occur to me to rip off the store, actually, as a kind of revolutionary justice, or wealth redistribution, you know?
 Except W.F. has always seemed like a risky environment for a Negro, not worth it, not in the old Austin, or even today, not for an aubergine or organic beet.

 Done a lot of grazing thru the years, sure.

 Grazing makes up for the high prices on days you actually make a purchase, because it’s all such an outrageous rip-off?
 Stop me if you've heard that rationalization before.
-So, like, one time the state trooper working the Whole Foods front door, this one afternoon back in the day, his instincts about me were right on but his luck was bad because there was a receipt in my pocket.
+So, like, the point is that one time this state trooper working the Whole Foods front door, this one afternoon back in the day, in the Old Austin, his instincts about me were right on but his luck was bad because there was a receipt in my pocket.
+Not necessarily my receipt but a receipt nonetheless.
+This was looking to be one of those other three-out-of-ten chances of a bad outcome in River City, the black man just running his game, and for me usually involved police.

-He was cooler about his suspicions which the state puercos usually are, they're really polite, you know?
-But before the pig signals me to stop, which he didn’t really do, he’s looking at my bag of W.F. goodies—but doing it in a discreet way because this was an expensive store where wealthy/powerful white people came to shop and security didn’t want to make a big scene or put a liberal off enjoying his or her foie gras or Perrier by clubbing a nigger to the ground during store hours.
-Not while customers are still enjoying the shopping experience.
+He was cooler about his suspicions which the state puercos usually are, you know?
+But before the pig signals me to stop, which he didn’t really do, he’s looking at my bag of Whole Foods goodies—but doing it in a discreet way because this was an expensive store where wealthy & powerful white people came to shop and security didn’t want to make a big scene or put a liberal off enjoying his or her foie gras or Perrier by clubbing a nigger to the ground during store hours.
+Not while customers are still enjoying the Whole Foods shopping experience.

 Or time for small town gossip, either.

-This Latino guy said that on Election Day 2000 or Election Day +1 when the new resident of the White House had not been declared, he was actually on duty at the Governor’s Mansion and W was home.
+This cop said that on Election Day 2000 or Election Day +1 when the new owner of the White House had not yet been declared, he was actually on duty at the Governor’s Mansion and W was home.
 Yeah, that's what he said.
 And that's where it got interesting.
-So, like, W came out out of the house early that morning, onto the front lawn, in his robe and slippers or whatever, to collect his morning newspaper, trying to act like an ordinary guy in Austin, Texas, in case the media was watching which they were.
+So, like, W came out of the house early that morning, onto the front lawn, in his robe and slippers or whatever, to collect his morning newspaper, trying to act like an ordinary guy in Austin, Texas, in case the media was watching which they were.

 There were news vans and reporters already camped out, on West 11th Street, as close as they could get to the Mansion.
 So, like, my question to this state trooper working the W.F. front door was, like, stop right there.
 Stop right there.